 One of the advantages of bicycles is that they do not need insurance.
 However, that doesn’t mean it's not a good idea for people to purchase bicycle insurance in the UK.
 The UK bicycle market is vast, making bicycles very attractive to thieves.
 Indeed, more than 300,000 bicycles are stolen every year in the UK, according to ONS data.

-Most regular bicycle insurance policies do not include cycle liability cover as standard - although some do.
-Cycle liability insurance means a cyclist is covered should they damage someone's car or property - or if they injure someone due to reckless cycling or negligence.
+Most regular bicycle insurance policies do not include cycle liability cover as standard - although our partners Sundays do as part of their Cyclist policy.
+Cycle liability insurance means a cyclist is covered should they accidentally damage someone's car or property - or if they accidentally injure someone.

 There are a few simple things you can do to get a lower premium on your bicycle insurance.